mervynakash/Titanic.Survivors/README.md

 Currently my rank in the competition is 3669.
 I hope to improve this rank as I practise more in R.

 Cheers and Happy Coding.

+*EDIT* (09/06/2018)
+I applied MARSpline - Forward Pruning to get an accuracy of 79.9% and updated my rank to 1773 as of now.